On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: Introduction

-In this paper we classify the subsets $J\subseteq\Ifin$ and the $J$-parameter systems $\sv$ such that $M_{J,\sv}$ is bounded (Theorem~\ref{thm:bound}), and we give a general conjectural formula for the bound $\ba_{J,\sv}$ (with respect to a certain distinguished basis) in terms of Macdonald's $c$-function~\cite{Mac:71} and Opdam's Plancherel Theorem~\cite{Opd:04} (see Conjecture~\ref{conj:strongconjecture} and Remark~\ref{rem:origins}).
-The bound $\ba_{J,\sv}$ appears to be a very subtle and interesting statistic, and we make general conjectural links between $\ba_{J,\sv}$ and Kazhdan-Lusztig theory (see Conjecture~\ref{conj:cells}).
-We prove our conjectures for various examples.
+There is strong evidence from \cite{CGLP:24,GP:19,GP:19b} that bounded representations have deep connections with Kazhdan-Lusztig theory and Opdam's Plancherel Theorem, and we discuss these connections in Section~\ref{sec:conj}.
+In particular, we give a general conjectural formula for the bound $\ba_{J,\sv}$ in terms of Macdonald's $c$-function~\cite{Mac:71} and Opdam's Plancherel Theorem~\cite{Opd:04} and make conjectural links between the bound $\ba_{J,\sv}$ and Kazhdan-Lusztig theory.

-We now give an overview of the structure of the paper.
-In Section~\ref{sec:background} we give background material on root systems, Weyl groups, positively folded alcove paths, and affine Hecke algebras.
-In Section~\ref{sec:Jalcoves} we study the geometry of the fundamental $J$-alcove in preparation for Section~\ref{sec:Jpaths} where we introduce and develop the combinatorial model of $J$-folded alcove paths.
-We also introduce the notion of a $J$-parameter system, which will play an important role in this work.

-In Section~\ref{sec:TheModule} we construct our modules $M_{J,\sv}$ (Theorem~\ref{thm:module}), and develop a combinatorial formula for the matrix entries of this representation in terms of $J$-folded alcove paths (Theorems~\ref{thm:mainpath1} and~\ref{thm:mainpath2}).
-Moreover we show that $M_{J,\sv}$ can be realised as a module induced from a ``generic'' $1$-dimensional representation of the Levi subalgebra~$\cL_J$ (Theorem~\ref{thm:induced}).